qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * a :guilabel:`Name`
 * the :guilabel:`URL`

+You can also provide advanced options to further control the behaviour of the service:

 * the :ref:`authentication <authentication_index>` configuration if necessary
 * a :guilabel:`Referer`
 * a :guilabel:`Entity Type`